losrobbos/code-formatting-and-linting/README.md

 ## Linting with ESLint

-For Linting we gonna use the universally used package ESList.
+For Linting we gonna use the universally used package ESLint.

 Once more we gonna install an extension for assisted usage in VSCode.